-'''

-<PackageName>.exe -s nvcc 11.8 Display.Driver
+<PackageName>.exe -s nvcc_12.1 Display.Driver

-'''

 Use the -n option if you do not want to reboot automatically after install or uninstall, even if reboot is required.

 Extracting and Inspecting the Files Manually

 Sometimes it may be desirable to extract or inspect the installable files directly, such as in enterprise deployment, or to browse the files before installation.
 The full installation package can be extracted using a decompression tool which supports the LZMA compression method, such as 7-zip or WinZip.